Consultation: | FYEG General Assembly 2024 |

 “Each full MO shall pay an annual membership fee to FYEG.
 This Membership fee

-shall correspond to 1 % of the total incomes of their previous year’s realised
+shall correspond to 1 % of the total incomes of their previous year’s realized

 Liechtenstein and Norway), Switzerland and the United Kingdom and 25 EUR for all